 Fortunately, Trudeau has shown that a government prepared to prioritise support for grass-roots and startups will reap the rewards sooner than one might expect.
-Trudeau's vision works beyond its idealistic nature; absolute belief in diversity and its strengths is something to be commended, but no nation has the luxury of adopting investment approaches based purely on their utilitarian value.
+Trudeau’s vision works beyond its idealistic nature; absolute belief in diversity and its strengths is something to be commended, but no nation has the luxury of adopting investment approaches based purely on its utilitarian value.

 The rise of nationalism in the UK is a concern as startups are intrinsically reliant on cooperation and connections.
 More welcoming immigration policies would go a long way to reassuring UK startup founders that talent will be readily available.

-Finally, watching back the video of Trudeau's speech, a sense of unashamed pride in his country's unique approaches is as inspiring as it is heartwarming.
-There is a growing consensus within London's startups that trying to replicate the freak success of Silicon Valley is, at best, outdated.
-Embracing Britain's startups and their ability to attract world-class talent must be a better way to grow.
+Finally, watching the video of Trudeau’s speech, a sense of unashamed pride in his country’s unique approaches is as inspiring as it is heartwarming.
+There is a growing consensus within London’s startups that trying to replicate the freak success of Silicon Valley is, at best, outdated.
+Embracing Britain’s startups and their ability to attract world-class talent must be a better way to grow.

 Breaking the London-led, Silicon Valley eLite status quo is undoubtedly a bold step, but for the brave few who achieve it, an unprecedented level of success could expand far beyond the self-imposed European bubble.
 Get in touch with Centuro Global today and gain access to the kind of “one-stop-shop” for startup growth that Justin Trudeau so greatly champions.